yjcodes/Stickit/README.md

 This is the an alpha release, so it will probably have some bugs.
 If you find some of them, send me an email.
 Be patient, I will fix it as soon as I can.
 ****

+# How to Install
+1. Download Stickit from github repo ( https://www.github.com/yjcodes/Stickit )
+2. Open chrome://extensions
+3. Enable the Developer Mode from Top Right Corner
+4. Click on Load Unpacked option appeared on Top Left Corner
+5. Select the path of downloaded Repository in your local machine
+6. Hola!
+Extension is successfully loaded and Now you can easily use Plugin.

 ## Developer

 _Copyright Yuvansh Joshi (http://yuvansh-joshi.herokuapp.com/)_